markstock/NoiseGen/README.md

     noisegen -d 2 -n 5000 3000 -white -p 0.7 0.7 0 0.05 10.0 -p 0.1 1.0 0 0.05 5.0 -g -o out25.png

-If you have any questions or encounter any problems, please contact the authors (we're really nice people) at mstock@umich.edu.
+If you have any questions or encounter any problems, please contact the authors (we're really nice people) at markjstock@gmail.com

 ----------------------------------------------